 - The use of biocarbon is an efficient climate action.
-Combined with CCS, the use of biocarbon will be even more favourable. - Technologies for sustainable production of biocarbon are ready for industrialization. - Today, the use of biocarbon in the production of Si/FeSi is around 20% of the total carbon used in Norway. - A conversion to 100% biocarbon in the Norwegian Si/Fe industry, will require 5 mill fm3 wood a year, corresponding to 40% of today's logging. - Biocarbon is expensive compared to fossil carbon.
-However, it is expected that CO2 taxes will balance the cost difference in the coming years. - Predictable access to, and the price of wood is crucial for industrialization.
+Combined with CCS, the use of biocarbon will be even more favorable. - Technologies for sustainable production of biocarbon are ready for industrialization. - Today, the use of biocarbon in production of Si/FeSi is around 20% of the total carbon used in Norway. - A conversion to 100% biocarbon in the Norwegian Si/Fe industry, will require 5 mill fm3 wood a year, corresponding to 40% av todays logging. - Biocarbon is expensive compared to fossil carbon.
+However, it is expected that CO2 taxes will balance the cost difference in the coming years. - Predictable access and price on wood are crucial for industrialization.

-1996 1997 1998-2001 2002-2004 2005-2007 2012 2014-2017 2018-2022 2019-2022 Increased use of biocarbon in the Si/FeSi industry.
+1996 1997 1998-2001 2002-2004 2005-2007 2012 2014-2017 2018-2022 2019-2022 Increased use of use of biocarbon in the Si/FeSi industry.
 Use of biocarbon in the Norwe- gian ferroalloy industry, pre-study.
-Use of BioCarbon for reducing the CO 2 emissions.
+Use of BioCarbon for reducing the CO2 emissions.
 Environmen- tally friendly reduction processes.
 Biocarbon for the produc- tion of ferroalloys.
 Alternative carbon sources, FFF pre-study.
 BioCarb+ Enabling the biocarbon value chain.
-Reduced CO 2 emissions.
+Reduced CO2 emissions.
 Develop methods for substituting fossil carbon in ferroalloys.
-BioCarbUp Optimising the biocar- bon value chain for a sustainable metallurgical industry.
+BioCarbUp Optimising the biocarbon value chain for a sustainable metallurgical industry.

-ONGOING PROJECTS

-Photo: Svend Grådahl / SINTEF
+ONGOING PROJECTS Photo: Svend Grådahl / SINTEF FERROLEGERINGSINDUSTRIENS FORSKNINGSFORENING